sydasif/python-book/docs/source/ch-01/01_intro.md

 Ansible is open-source software that helps to automate software configuration, management and application deployment.
 It can configure routers, switches and various types of servers.

 Similarly, another open-source software, Puppet, is a good tool for configuration management.
-It runs on Microsoft Windows, and numerous Unix-like systems, and has its own declarative language too for system configuration description.
+It runs on Microsoft Windows, and numerous Unix-like systems, and has its declarative language too for system configuration description.

 Chef is another tool for configuration management, written in Ruby and Erlang.
 It's built on a DevOps model and can help in building reliable scalable systems.